aster-void/dotfiles/README.md

 ## available apps

-kitty, alacritty, hyprland, waybar, and all apps within home-manager and nixos-config.
+alacritty, hyprland, waybar, and all apps within home-manager and nixos-config.